Moths of North Carolina

 Distribution in North Carolina

 Distribution: Phyllonorycter caryaealbella is currently known only from the eastern US, including Wisconsin, Kentucky, North Carolina, Georgia, and Florida (Eiseman, 2019).
-As of 2020, we have one on record for North Carolina.
+As of 2024, we have only one site record that is from Buncombe County, with another questionable literature record from Wake County.

 County Map: Clicking on a county returns the records for the species in that county.